 Working with a sponsor demonstrates commitment, and having the wisdom of experience of someone with five or more years of sobriety will give you a huge advantage to win, thrive, and prosper in life.
 You can ask your sponsor for a reference letter that will serve as evidence to document your sobriety.
 He or she can talk about your work with the 12 steps and your commitment to working a solid recovery program.

 SMART Recovery and Counseling

 AA attendance is not a requirement, and you do not need to go to AA or have a sponsor to succeed in your license restoration.
 It is not uncommon for people to have objections or reservations about AA.
 Often, people do not want to do AA, because they have religious objections or they just do not believe it is a good fit for them.
-In recent years the Secretary of State has softened on AA as a requirement.
 Alternatives such as SMART recovery attendance in combination with drug and alcohol abuse counseling have gained popularity and success.

 SMART recovery meetings are a relatively new form of non-12 step support group meetings for recovery and abstinence from drugs and alcohol.
 The key difference is that the group meetings will focus on the science of recovery.
 There have been many advancements in the science and understanding of addiction.
 For example, the way that neural pathways are worn down like grooves in the brain that need to be rewired to conquer addiction.
 Typical SMART recovery meetings will focus on many topics, including healthy coping strategies for impulse control like hiking, reading, and working out.